Reasons to visit the Masai Mara

 Conservancies also offer a more flexible approach to the safari experience, with walking safaris, horseback riding, off-roading and night game drives available (all of which are not allowed in the reserve).
 This enables closer wildlife encounters and a wider variety of experiences.

-Maasai Culture
+Masai Culture

 Their way of life can seem unimaginable for many; living amongst the punishing dangers of the natural world.

-When to visit the Maasai Mara
+When to visit the Masai Mara

-Maasai Mara FAQs
+Masai Mara FAQs

 -